 Chemical Composition

 TPO roofing has an influence on advanced polymerization technology, combining the flexibility of ethylene-propylene (EP) rubber with the heat weldability of polypropylene.
 This mix creates a tough and adaptable roofing material.
-Unlike other roofing options, TPO doesn’t contain chemicals that harm the environment such as chlorine making it a greener option.
+Unlike other roofing options, TPO doesn’t contain chemicals that harm the environment such as chlorine, making it a greener option.

 Physical Properties

 The physical properties of TPO membranes get a boost from a strong polyester fabric sandwiched between TPO-based top and bottom layers.
-This setup gives high breaking and tearing strength as well as great puncture resistance.
+This setup gives high breaking and tearing strength, as well as great puncture resistance.
 TPO membranes also boast a top-notch weathering package helping them stand up to harsh weather and tough climates.

 TPO roofing has a smooth surface that helps keep dirt from building up when it’s exposed to the elements on a roof.
 This quality keeps the roof looking good and working well for longer.

-Available Sizes and Colors
+Available Sizes and Colours

 You can get TPO roofing membranes in different sizes to fit what your project needs:

-• Commercial-grade TPO: Thickness goes up to 0.080 inches, and you can get it in rolls that are 3 feet or 12 feet wide
+- Commercial-grade TPO: Thickness goes up to 0.080 inches, and you can get it in rolls that are 3 feet or 12 feet wide

-• Residential TPO: Thickness ranges from 0.045 to 0.060 inches comes in rolls that are 6.5 feet wide and 100 feet long
+- Residential TPO: Thickness ranges from 0.045 to 0.060 inches comes in rolls that are 6.5 feet wide and 100 feet long

-• Standard sizes: Rolls measure 6′ x 50′ (1.8 m × 15.24 m) and 10′ x 50′ (3.0 m × 15.24 m)
+- Standard sizes: Rolls measure 6′ x 50′ (1.8 m × 15.24 m) and 10′ x 50′ (3.0 m × 15.24 m)

 How TPO Stacks Up Against Other Roofing Choices